boatesj/eventflow/README.md

   - It also offers links to manage existing events and categories, giving admins full control over the platform's content.

 - **Dynamically Created Event Detail Pages**:
-  - Each event has its own dynamically generated detail page, displaying key information such as the event title, description, date, time, location, and category.
+  - Each event has its own dynamically generated detail page, displaying key information such as the event title, description, date, time, location, image and category.
   - Users can RSVP directly from this page, with a flash confirmation message appearing upon successful RSVP submission.

 ### 2. Responsive Design